 As a busy parent, it can be hard to find time to get your home clean, let alone give it a good deep cleaning.
 But deep cleaning is a must if you have kids at home.
-If you’re wondering how to deep clean your house on top of all the other things you have to do, don’t worry!
+If you’re wondering how to deep clean your house on top of all of the other things you have to do with a full schedule, don’t worry!
 This simple guide will help you get your home clean and organized in a flash.

 How to Deep Clean Your House Fast

-The best way to deep clean your house fast is to be prepared before you start.
+The best way to deep clean your house fast is to be as prepared as possible before you even start.
 That means organizing all the supplies you’ll need and preparing your home to be clean before you start.
 First, gather all your cleaning supplies and put them in the central location.
 To deep clean your house, you’ll need:

 - Scrub brush